|

-what I am about, I hope you will feel safe with my looking after your feathered loved ones.
-Thanks for reading, my mini auto-biography!
+about what I am about, I hope you will feel safe with my looking after your feathered loved ones.
+Thanks for reading, my mini

-Please check out my NEW page, "In bygone days" to learn a little more about what I am all about.
+auto-biography!
+Please check out my NEW pages, "In bygone days" to learn a little more about what I am all about.

 This is a picture of my Taxi bird, she turned 1 yr. old in August.
 She was hatched here at Stray Haven.
 Her father is